cpske/ISP/code-quality/index.md

 fixing bugs, or adding a new feature.
 Over time the code becomes harder to understand and maintain, and harder to test.

-Best Practices for Code Quality include:
+## Best Practices for Code Quality

 1. Consistently use a **coding standard** (coding style)
 2. Write [document comments](docstrings) (Javadoc or Python docstring) using a standard format